ChrisFiola/SmarterChess-DIY2026/README.md

 The original code is not compatible with the latest python updates and is hardly running on the latest Stockfish.

-This updated project will use:
+This updated project uses:
 - Raspberry Pi Zero W or Raspberry Pi 3B+
 - Raspberry Pi Pico
-- LED Strip
+- Amazon's BTF-Lighting WS2812E LED Strip 30Led/Meters
 - Smaller 3D Print parts that can print with a CR20 218x218 base plate maximum
-- Waveshare 1.44" LCD Hat to show the menu and navigate it using its joystick and buttons
-- More eventually but as is until I get a working solution
+- Waveshare 1.14" LCD screen

+## NEW FEATURES
+- Different colored captured square when inputing and confirming a move
+- Game Over changes the board color and animation as well as displaying it on the screen
+- Promotions changes the board color and animation as well as displaying a promotion menu on the screen
+- Hints display in yellow
+- IRL 1v1 implemented to play face to face with hints enabled.
+Both players have a green color trail.
+- VS Computer uses green color trail for the user and blue color trail for the computer
+- Invalid move lights the whole board red to indicate a wrong move
+- Updated to work on Python3.
+Not depending on old libraries like Python2 that caused a headache in setting up the original DIY Machines project

 ## Original README
 Play remotely over the internet, or locally against the inbuilt computer.